robhaslinger/Simple-Voice-Activated-Dialogue/README.md

 1. Speech to Text.
 I used Vosk https://alphacephei.com/vosk/ for this because it's free, runs locally and is reasonably accurate if you speak clearly and at a regular cadence.
-At least it seems that way by my ad-hoc experimentation.
-I used the vosk-model-en-us-aspire-0.2 model which takes 1.4G of space.
-There is a smaller one if you want to try it.
+At least it seems that way by my ad-hoc experimentation. ~~I used the vosk-model-en-us-aspire-0.2 model which takes 1.4G of space.~~ **Update 10/18/21:** there is now a newer and much improved model vosk-model-en-us-0.22 which takes 1.8G of space.
+There is also a much smaller model, vosk-model-small-en-us-0.15 at 40M, if you want to try it.

 2. Text to Speech.
 I ended up using picotts because I was developing this on my Linux box.
 This can be installed